+Problem Cause Remedy

+Abrasion Long-time operations c If the measured value is below the wear limit, replace fork.

+fork.
+Wear minn, replace form

+Inspection for thickness s is needed.

+· Wear limit : Must be 90% of fork

+thickness

+Distortion Forks are bent out of shape by a If the measured value exceeds the

+number of reasons such as overloading, allowance, replace fork.

+glancing blows against walls and

+objects, and picking up load unevenly.

+· Difference in fork tip height

+Fork length (mm) Height difference (mm)

+equal or below 1500 3

+above 1500 4

-Problem Cause) Remedy Abrasion Long-time operations c wear and reduces the t fork.
-If the measured value is below the wear limit, replace fork.
-Inspection for thickness · Wear limit: Must be sthickness 90% of fork Distortion ' ' If the measured value exceeds the allowance, replace fork.
-Fatigue Fatigue failure may result from the fatigue crack even though the stress to fork is below the static strength of the fork.
-Therefore, a daily inspection should be done. • Crack on the fork heel. • Crack on the fork weldments.
-Repair fork by expert.
-In case of excessive distortion, replace fork.
+Fatigue Fatigue failure may result from the fatigue crack even though the stress to Repair fork by expert.

+In case of excessive distortion,

+fork is below the static strength of the replace fork.

+fork.
+Therefore, a daily inspection

+should be done.

+· Crack on the fork heel.

+· Crack on the fork weldments.